cdapio/coopr/coopr-docs/docs/source/guide/quickstart/index.rst

  sync successful

 The port to use is the server port, which defaults to 55054 if you have not set it in your server configuration.
-This will upload your api and ssh keys to the server, then sync them to make them available to use.
-After this you may use these keys in any other google provider you manage.
+This will upload your API and SSH keys to the server, then sync them to make them available to use.
+After this you may use these keys in any other Google provider you manage.
 Similarly, you may upload other keys you may want to use.

 Once you are finished, click 'Submit' to save your changes.

 Joyent
 ^^^^^^
-Joyent requires a CloudAPI username, region, API version, ssh key, and ssh key name.
+Joyent requires a CloudAPI password, username, region, API version, SSH key, and SSH key name.
 Enter values for all fields except for the ``SSH Key Resource Name``.

 .. figure:: /_images/quickstart/qs_providers_joyent.png